Muckle Hart of Benmore: St John's account of the stalk

 On a Sunday, Malcolm, the shepherd, reports to St John that he has seen the track of a hart of extraordinary size which he guesses must be the "muckle hart of Benmore" notorious for its "wonderful size and cunning".

 The next day, St John sets off with his trusty servant, Donald, and Bran the dog.
 They shoot a wildcat but see no sign of the stag.
-They stay the night with Malcolm at his shieling (in Scottish dialect, a shepherd's hut used during summer grazing), and the next morning they spy the stag but, when they attempt to stalk him, he winds them.
+They stay the night with Malcolm at his shieling (in Scots language, a shepherd's hut used during summer grazing), and the next morning they spy the stag but, when they attempt to stalk him, he winds them.
 They return to the shieling.

 On the Wednesday, St John helps Malcolm by hiding in a hole beside a dead sheep and shooting two golden eagles which had been killing his sheep.
 They resume the hunt but see no sign of the stag and sleep in a "niche in the rocks".

 On Thursday, they see a footprint but dark falls amid heavy rain.
 In the darkness they hear a fiddle and wade a burn (small river) waist deep to enter a bothy (basic shelter) occupied by illicit whisky distillers, where they spend the night and Donald becomes drunk.

 On Friday, St John resumes the hunt alone but becomes lost in the mist.
 He shoots and eats two grouse and bivouacs in the heather.

 Saturday breaks fresh and sunny.
 St John spies the stag and stalks him but can only take a frontal shot which nevertheless appears to kill the hart.
 St John lays down his rifle and approaches the prone stag with his knife.
 When he grabs an antler to bleed the animal it springs up and throws him to the ground.
-Cornered against a bank, St John throws his plaid over the stag’s head and stabs him with his knife.
+Cornered against a bank, St John throws his plaid over the stag's head and stabs him with his knife.
 The stag stands at bay in a loch while St John finds he has to pare a bullet with his knife to fit it into the rifle before he can shoot the hart in the head.

 The trophy

 In his accounts, St John does not describe the antlers other than to comment on first seeing the hart: "What a stretch of antler!"
-St John’s descendants reported that the Muckle Hart was a very heavy stag weighing 30 stone.
+St John's descendants reported that the Muckle Hart was a very heavy stag weighing 30 stone.
 Years after the stalk, Lionel Edwards and Harold Frank Wallace examined the mounted antlers of the Muckle Hart, which they described as "a well shaped head with thick horn, and very good brow points 13 inches long".
 Their photograph of the mounted head appears in their 1927 book Hunting and Stalking the Deer.